protofire/sla-widget/README.md

 - `mode="dev"` → the widget displays a **detailed panel** with:

-  - full list of all subgraphs
+  - full list of all service
-  - current health status for each subgraph
+  - current health status for each service
   - latency / downtime metrics
   - useful for debugging and monitoring purposes.